LeViteZer-Oy/LeViteZer-Protocol/README.md

  * Counter: a count is made to keep tracking every message and identify them.

 ### Data
 Data is between the header and the end of the message.
 Here are the parameters of the device.
-Each parameter value is always 16 bits preceded by an 8 bit id.
+Each parameter value is always 16 bits (little endian order) preceded by an 8 bit id.
 Therefore every data field is 3 bytes.
 All the parameters must be for the same device and it cannot be more than 254 parameters.

 ```
 ... <Parameter_ID0> <Parameter_value0>, <Parameter_ID1> <Parameter_value1> ... <Parameter_IDx> <Parameter_valuex> ...